ankitects/addon-docs/src/debugging.md

 # Debugging

+## Exceptions and Stdout/Stderr

-If your code throws an exception, it will be caught by Anki’s standard exception handler (which catches anything written to stderr).
-If you need to print information for debugging purposes, you can use aqt.utils.showInfo, or write it to stderr with sys.stderr.write("text\\n").
+If your code throws an uncaught exception, it will be caught by Anki’s standard exception handler, and an error will be presented to the user.

+The handler catches anything that is printed to stderr, so you should avoid logging text to stderr unless you want the user to see it in a popup.

+Text printed to standard output is covered in [this section](./console-output.md).

 ## Webviews